Parke Heritage High School

-Parke Heritage High School is a public high school in Rockville, Indiana that opened in the 2018-19 School Year as a result of the consolidation of former North Central Parke County, Indiana high schools, Rockville and Turkey Run.
+Parke Heritage High School is a public high school in Rockville, Indiana that is a part of the North Central Parke Community School Corporation.
+It opened in the 2018-19 School Year as a result of the consolidation of former North Central Parke County, Indiana high schools, Rockville and Turkey Run.

 About

 Parke Heritage High School was created from the consolidation of former high schools in North Central Parke County, Indiana, Rockville, and Turkey Run.

 The school's fight song was composed by Ashley Brown, who taught at Parke Heritage for two years.
 She combined elements of the two schools' songs plus other elements.